Fenella Fielding: Career

 Fielding began her acting career in 1952, concentrating on stage productions, including the Bromley Little Theatre.
 She was given her first break when she accompanied the then-unknown actor Ron Moody to an audition (they had met in an amateur production at the London School of Economics).
 Her performance in Sandy Wilson's musical version of Valmouth made her a star in 1958.
-By 1959 she was appearing with Kenneth Williams in the comedy revue Pieces of Eight, written by Harold Pinter and Peter Cook.
+By 1959, she was appearing with Kenneth Williams in the comedy revue Pieces of Eight, written by Harold Pinter and Peter Cook.
 Fielding also guested in the Hancock's Half Hour episode "The Poetry Society" broadcast in December 1959.
 Between 1960 and 1962 Fielding played Janet Harris, a liberated secretary at an advertising firm, in the BBC radio sitcom Something to Shout About.
-In 1960 Fielding appeared on tv as the Contessa in the very last episode of the tv series of The Four Just Men (Traviso Dam).
+In 1960, Fielding appeared as the Contessa in the final episode of the TV series The Four Just Men ("Treviso Dam").

 Fielding later starred in her own television programme Izeena (1966).
 She had occasional guest appearances in television programmes such as The Avengers (after being passed over as Patrick Macnee's regular partner in favour of Honor Blackman) and in Danger Man.
 She appeared in four episodes of Morecambe and Wise Show between 1969 and 1972.

-She was in two of the Carry On films, the second was her role as the vampish Valeria in Carry On Screaming !
-(1966), and three of the Doctor films (including Doctor in Clover).
+She had roles in two of the Carry On films; the first as Penny Panting in Carry On Regardless and the second as the vampish Valeria in Carry On Screaming !
+(1966).
+She also appeared in three of the Doctor films, including Doctor in Clover.
 She interspersed these with performances in plays by Ibsen, Shakespeare and Henry James, reputedly keeping an edition of Plato's writings by her bed.
 Other theatre credits around this time included Sheridan and Chekhov.
 In 1977 she appeared on BBC TV's long running show, The Good Old Days performing 'Only A Glass of Champagne' and 'How'd You Like to Spoon with Me?'.